opticgroup/icmesh/INSTALLGUIDE.md

 Congratulations! 🎉 You're now part of the **TCMESH** network.
 Feel free to reach out if you encounter issues or need support.

 Stay connected and help us build a strong, resilient off-grid network for **Trabuco Canyon**! 🌄📡

+Note:  This guide needs to be built out so that it is step by step for new users.